 The Town of Drayton Valley has four ponds: the Ivan To Park, Southview Pond, Aspenview Pond and Park, and Northview Pond and Park.
 All are used in the winter for outdoor skating.
 Northview Pond is a popular toboggan hill in winter months.

-There are beautiful trails open for year-round use for cycling, walking or running and ATV use in the summer and for cross-country skiing, snowshoeing and snowmobiling in the winter.
+There are beautiful trails open for year-round use for cycling, walking or running in the summer and for cross-country skiing, and snowshoeing in the winter.
 The trails range from less than 1 km to almost 3 km, so there’s a variety for everyone.
 Click here for more information.

 Trail riding is a relaxing way to get away from it all.
 Outfitters in the area would be pleased to take you on a customized horseback tour to see Drayton Valley’s beautiful surrounding scenery.
 The Riverside Horse Trails, operated by the Drayton Valley Horse Club, are groomed trails that meander along the banks of the Pembina River and through meadows of wildflowers.
 Staging areas and campsites are also available.